ceph/ceph/doc/radosgw/multisite.rst

 .. versionadded:: Jewel

-From Ceph release Jewel and beyond, you may configure each :term:`Ceph Object Gateway` to work in an active active zone configuration, allowing for writes to non-master zones.
+From Ceph release Jewel and beyond, you may configure each :term:`Ceph Object Gateway` to work in an active active zone configuration, allowing for writing to non-master zones.
 Following are the basic terminologies that would be used:

 - **Zone**: A zone is *logical* grouping of one or more Ceph Object Gateway instances.
-There will be one Zone that should be designated as the master zone in a zonegroup, which will handle all bucket and user creation.
+There will be one zone that should be designated as the master zone in a zonegroup, which will handle all bucket and user creation.

 - **Zonegroup**: A zonegroup consists of multiple zones, this approximately